Hi, I'm Toby Brown.

 At the Herzberg Astronomy and Astrophysics Research Centre, we conduct world-class research across a broad range of astrophysics.
 We have access to current and future premier facilities like SKA, CHORD, ALMA, Rubin Observatory, Gemini Observatory, Canada France Hawaii Telescope, and state-of-the-art labs.
 I am also part of the Canadian Astronomy Data Centre at Herzberg which provides world-leading data services and cloud computing.

 We offer four regular postdoctoral fellowship programs, including the Plaskett Fellowship, Covington Fellowship, and Instrument Science Fellowship.
 Additionally, the NRC runs an annual open postdoctoral program.
-Interested in applying?
-Feel free to contact me.

-I am the Project Scientist for the Square Kilometre Array Regional Centre Network (SRCNet), a massive international effort to design, develop and operate a distributed interoperable network of regional centres to support the science exploitation of the SKA data.
+I am a Project Scientist for the Square Kilometre Array Regional Centre Network (SRCNet), a massive international effort to design, develop and operate a distributed interoperable network of regional centres to support the science exploitation of the SKA data.

 I also guide the development of the Canadian SKA Regional Centre, working to provide Canadian and international users with access to the SKA data.
 The establishment of this centre requires computing, network and storage infrastructure services two orders of magnitude more powerful than those currently existing in Canada.